TheMisinformationGame/MisinformationGame/docs/Home.md

 --------

-The Misinformation Game is a social media simulator built to study how people interact with information on social media.
-To achieve this, The Misinformation Game simulates a social media feed for research participants.
-Participants are shown fake social media posts, either one at a time or in a feed format.
+The Misinformation Game is a social-media simulator built to study how people interact with information on social-media.
+To achieve this, The Misinformation Game simulates a social-media feed for research participants.
+Participants are shown fake social-media posts, either one at a time or in a feed format.
 They may then react to the post and its comments.
 The Misinformation Game has been designed to be highly customisable so that a range of tightly controlled experiences can be created for participants.
-This customisability is a core focus of The Misinformation Game, to facilitate the research of a wide array of social media related questions.
+This customisability is a core focus of The Misinformation Game, to facilitate the research of a wide array of social-media related questions.

 **Preprint Paper:** [The (Mis)Information Game: A Social Media Simulator](https://psyarxiv.com/628wc/)